 "Seeds contain significant levels of essential fatty acids, protein, fiber, vitamins, minerals, and antioxidants—which are vital to any healthy diet," integrative health coach Ximena Araya-Fischel, M.A., once wrote.
 "And because they are so nutrient-condensed, you don't need to eat many to reap their benefits."
 Pumpkin seeds and sunflower seeds are two of the most salty, snackable options, but there's also chia, flax, sesame, and more to choose from.

 Bonus: Combine the nuts and seeds for extra nutrients.
 "Salted pumpkin seed and cashew mix is a great midday snack idea," women's health dietitian Valerie Agyeman, R.D., says.
 "Packed with heart-healthy fats and magnesium for a mood boost, they are a great nutritious combo worth having."

-Canned sardines are an affordable, sustainable source of fish, which happen to be lower in mercury than some larger fish.
+Canned sardines are an affordable, sustainable source of fish, which happen to be lower in mercury6 than some larger fish.
 Registered dietitian and mbg Collective member Jess Cording, M.S., R.D., CDN, considers them a favorite snack, and nutritional psychiatrist Drew Ramsey, M.D., eats them as part of a brain-healthy diet.